Constellations of Atlantic Jewish History, 1555 - 1890:

 This symposium is free and open to the public and while reservations are not required, they are always appreciated.
 Please RSVP HERE.

-A companion volume to the exhibition, featuring essays by the speakers at the symposium, is being published and will be available in July 2014.
+A companion volume to the exhibition, featuring essays by the speakers at the symposium, is available here.

 Goldstein Family Gallery, Kislak Center for Special Collections, Rare Books and Manuscripts